 The mission of The Appalachian Voice is to provide factual information about environmental concerns in our region, as well as to share the beauty and value of our mountains with the public.

 Questions?
 Story ideas?
 Letters to the Editor?
 Email firstname.lastname@example.org!
 Contributor guidelines, reproduction information and other information about getting involved with The Appalachian Voice is available here.

 Molly is originally from the Midwest, where she earned journalism and religious studies degrees from the University of Missouri and wrote for several newspapers and magazines.
 She began working on issue-based communications through Farm and Fiddle, a mid-Missouri community radio program that explored the connections between health, environment and agriculture, and then provided public relations support at Canyonlands Field Institute in Moab, Utah.
 Molly joined the Appalachian Voices communications team as an AmeriCorps Project Conserve member in 2011, and served as the managing editor for The Appalachian Voice for four years before stepping into the editor role in 2016.

 editor [at] appvoices.org

-lee.payne [at] appvoices.org
+kevin [at] appvoices.org

-Jamie Goodman has nearly twenty years of experience in print and online media.
-She helped establish two award-winning community newspaper websites; co-founded the Boone-based community newspaper, High Country Press; created and edited the popular SHOUT! nightlife magazine; and served as Webmaster and chair of the Web Advisory Council at Appalachian State University.
+Jamie has over twenty years of experience in print and online media.
+She helped establish two award-winning community newspaper websites; co-founded the Boone-based community newspaper, High Country Press; created and edited the popular SHOUT! nightlife magazine; and served as Webmaster and co-chair of the Web Advisory Council at Appalachian State University.
 As senior communications coordinator for Appalachian Voices, Jamie filled the role as editor of The Appalachian Voice for six years, and now serves as a consulting editor to the team.
 She is a self-taught computer geek who has a serious soft spot for all creatures great and small–plant, animal, or otherwise.

 jamie [at] appvoices.org